The Elliott Equity Fund

 How the Elliott Equity Fund Works

-The Elliott Equity Fund provides undergraduate and graduate tuition and non-tuition support to outstanding students with critical financial need from historically underrepresented populations.
+The EEF provides undergraduate and graduate supplementary tuition and non-tuition support to outstanding students with critical financial need and who bring the widest possible range of viewpoints and voices to the international affairs community.

-The fund offers awards to students with the greatest financial burden.
+The fund offers awards to students with great financial burdens.
 Elliott Equity Fund awards help with the cost of tuition and related expenses, as well as on-the ground learning experiences.
-Awards may, for example, bridge the gap between a student’s GW financial aid award and the full cost of tuition (this gap is $3,600 on average).
+Awards may, for example, bridge the gap between a student’s GW financial aid award and the full cost of tuition.

 The fund helps make it possible for students not only to attend the Elliott School, but also to take advantage of all that our school has to offer, both inside and outside the classroom.
 Beyond tuition, learning opportunities include interning with global leadership organizations at GW’s doorstep, conducting field research that amplifies classroom learning, and attending global affairs conferences, and more.

 Elliott Equity Fund Awards are offered to newly-admitted students as well as to current students.
-Applications for Elliott Equity Fund awards are holistically reviewed by a committee of professionals from the Elliott School’s Office of Graduate Admissions and the Elliott School Office of Diversity, Equity, and Inclusion, in partnership with GW’s Office of Student Financial Assistance.
+Applications for EEF awards are holistically reviewed by a committee of professionals from the Elliott School’s Student Services, Office of Graduate Admissions and the Office of Diversity, Equity, and Inclusion, in partnership with GW’s Office of Student Financial Assistance.

 In November 2022, the Elliott School was thrilled to confer the first-ever Elliott Equity Fund Awards to eight amazing undergraduate and graduate students.
 The awards, as one student said, empower students to “move full steam ahead towards a fruitful career in global affairs.”

-Contributions to the Elliott Equity Fund build on GW’s commitment to opening doors to higher education—and make a world of difference for students to pursue their dreams at the Elliott School.
+Contributions to the EEF build on GW’s commitment to opening doors to higher education—and make a world of difference for students to pursue their dreams at the Elliott School.

 Headshot of Faiqa Khan